-In 1905, the tobacco millionaire Abbotinney opened Venice, California the public.
-He developed the city as resort town which resembled Venice Italy in architectural style and urbadesign.
-Kinney built a casino in 190 followed by other amusements, hopin to make Venice the "Coney Island of the Pacific."
-In 1925, the City of Lo Angeles annexed Venice and started the dismantle the amusements immediately Oil was discovered in the 1930s, and wells sprouted along some of the canals.
-But the 1950s and 60s Venice became remains.
-During the same time period well-known architects came to Venice to create signature single and multi-family dwellings as well as commercial buildings Today, Venice is home to the Hare Krishna religion and displays a myriad collection of unique architecture, public art and stree performers.
-While the city demolisher several of Venice's amusements and canals in the early 20th century, there are traces of Kinney's original plan found in today's neighborhood.
+In 1905, the tobacco millionaire Abbot I Kinney opened Venice, California to the public.
+He developed the city as a resort town which resembled Venice, o Italy in architectural style and urban d design.
+Kinney built a casino in 1907 followed by other amusements, hoping to make Venice the "Coney Island of the Pacific."
+In 1925, the City of Los Angeles annexed Venice and started to dismantle the amusements immediately.
+Oil was discovered in the 1930s, and wells sprouted along some of the canals.
+I By the 1950s and 60s, Venice became a hotbed for new artistic talent and that still remains.
+During the same time period, well-known architects came to Venice to create signature single and multi-family dwellings as well as commercial buildings.
+Today, Venice is home to the Hare Krishna religion and displays a myriad collection of unique architecture, public art and street performers.
+While the city demolished several of Venice's amusements and canals in the early 20th century, there are traces of Kinney's original plan found in today's neighborhood.

-ocean Front Walk is a Wibrant public space that serves as a tourist destination used by pedestrians, cyclists and most famously, roller skaters.
-A small area of Venice's original canals still exist and are bordered by Pacific Avenue and Venice Boulevard.
-Alleys leading off of the main streets into residential neighborhoods are a lush, hidden treasure.
-The hybrid of architecture that exists in Venice ranges from the design of Marsh and Russell, to the work of Frank Gehry.
-Abbott Kinney Boulevard, the primary retail street, is a walkable, commercial corridor with palm trees, consistent street frontage, and two lanes of bidirectional traffic, while larger streets such as Lincoln Boulevard and parts of Venice Boulevard have fou lanes of bidirectional traffic and big bos development.
-Overall, the urban design character of Venice makes it one of the most dense and diverse neighborhoods in Los Appelles.
+cace that serves as a tourist destination the sed by pedestrians, cyclists and most lar mously, roller skaters.
+A small area of an enice's original canals still exist and are lar ordered by Pacific Avenue and Venice de bulevard.
+Alleys leading off of the main ch reets into residential neighborhoods de e a lush, hidden treasure.
+The hybrid of Ar chitecture that exists in Venice ranges om the design of Marsh and Russell, to be work of Frank Gehry.
+Abbott Kinney bulevard, the primary retail street, is walkable, commercial corridor with blic palm trees, consistent street frontage, and tion two lanes of bidirectional traffic, while nost larger streets such as Lincoln Boulevard a of and parts of Venice Boulevard have four are lanes of bidirectional traffic and big box nice development.
+Overall, the urban design nain character of Venice makes it one of the most ods dense and diverse neighborhoods in Los traffic, with residential streets of two lanes of traffic with parking.

-Outside of New York City, Koreatown is one of the densest areas in the country.
-The neighborhood is organized around an orthogonal street grid, diverting on occasion.
-With the advent of four Metro stations (two Purple Line and two Red Line), in addition to several bus lines, Koreatown is one of the most transit accessible neighborhoods in the city.
-Wilshire Boulevard and other large streets have wide sidewalks, street trees, and distinguished crosswalks making it a welcome place for pedestrians.
-Commercial streets are characterized by four lanes of bidirectional traffic, with residential streets of two lanes of traffic with parking.
 The commercial buildings in the neighborhood are some of the tallest in the city, rivaling those downtown.
 While there are several single family homes, multi-family dwellings are common as well.
 The neighborhood showcases a hybrid of varying architecture; Wilshire Boulevard is well known for several Art Deco buildings and religious landmarks.
 New construction is common in this neighborhood, mostly as a result of transit-oriented development.